hpcc-systems/Medley/README.md

 dataset if needed.

-2) Pass this created dataset to CreateLookupTable() along with the fragmentation directive string you used when creating the lookup indexes, and the field group-level edit distance.
+2) Pass this created dataset to CreateLookupTable() along with the field directive string you used when creating the lookup indexes, and the field group-level edit distance.
 You will get back a lookup table of hash codes.